neuefische/wd-flipped-classroom-curriculum/sessions/js-callback-functions/js-callback-functions.md

 ## Higher Order Functions

-A higher order function is a function that takes a `callback function as an argument.` and `calls the callback function` inside their body, e.g. the `addEventListener` method.
+A higher order function is a function that takes a `callback function as an argument` and `calls the callback function` inside their body, e.g. the `addEventListener` method.

 ```js